You can use Veeam Agent for Linux to create transactionally consistent backups of Veeam Agent machines that run the Oracle database system.

 - Veeam Agent creates a snapshot of the volume.

 - Veeam Agent returns the database to the initial state.

 If the Oracle database is running in the NOARCHIVELOG mode, the Oracle database does not create archived logs.
 Logs that are created before the database is switched to NOARCHIVELOG remain untouched.
 In this mode, you can restore the database only to the state in which the database is contained in the restore point.
 You cannot recover transactions subsequent to that full database backup.

 If the database operates in the NOARCHIVELOG mode, Veeam Agent performs the following operations:

-- Shuts down the database and changes the database states using the Oracle functionality.
+- Shuts down the database using the Oracle functionality.

 - Creates a snapshot of the volume.

 - Returns the database to the initial state.